 ARTICLE VIII – AMENDMENTS:

-These Bylaws may be amended at the pre-summer planning meeting of FRAC by a vote of two-thirds of the voting members attending, providing that a notice of any proposed amendment have been sent to each voting member at least two weeks prior to the date of the meeting.
+These Bylaws may be amended at the Annual Summer meeting of FRAC or as needed by a vote of two-thirds of the voting members attending, providing that a notice of any proposed amendment have been sent to each voting member at least two weeks prior to the date of the meeting.

 By-laws may also be amended by a majority of the votes cast via electronic voting without prior notice of the amendments so long as the total number of votes cast represents a majority of the total number of FRAC members.

-Suggestions for amendments to the Bylaws may be submitted to the FRAC Chair or via the Bylaw Amendment portal in the Members’ Section of the FRAC website.
+Suggestions for amendments to the Bylaws may be submitted to the FRAC Chairperson.

 All suggestions for amendments to the Bylaws from all sources are reviewed by the FRAC Executive Board, presented to the FRAC membership for discussion, voted upon by the FRAC Executive Board, and submitted to the FRAC membership for final approval.

 *By-laws amended and approved by full membership 5/15/22.